 10. Space Data

 LEO satellites and multi-satellite constellations are increasingly in use for communication, spying, earth monitoring, and other imaging applications.
 With large volumes of data from these satellites, there is a need to process, treat, analyze, and manage the information.
 Startups tap into SpaceTech trends of data processing using AI, blockchain, and big data to offer secure data solutions for the space industry.

 Kleos provides Bespoke Space Data

 Luxembourg-based startup Kleos delivers its data products via application programming interfaces (APIs) to suit customer’s requirements.
 Guardian RF presents unprocessed data from the startup’s satellites, suited for companies with their own geo-location analysis or signal intelligence capabilities.
 The Guardian LOCATE data delivers geo-located RF activity data.
 Lastly, Guardian UDT is a user-defined data set that allows the selection of specific areas of interest, such as ground station and level of security.

 LeoLabs offers Satellite Tracking & Space Intelligence

 US-based startup LeoLabs provides data services for precision tracking and monitoring of satellites using their orbital products and phased-array radars.
 The startup also provides data for quick location and identification of new payloads to LEO through ephemerides.
 Their data services provide space intelligence and awareness by tracking satellites and space debris in real-time using a network of radars.

-The innovation areas outlined in this report only scratch the surface of trends that we identified during our in-depth research.
+The SpaceTech Industry Trends & Startups outlined in this report only scratch the surface of trends that we identified during our in-depth research.
 Among others, communication, advanced manufacturing, robotics, big data, material science, and 3D printing will transform the sector as we know it today.
 Identifying new opportunities and emerging technologies to implement into your business early on goes a long way in gaining a competitive advantage.
 Get in touch to easily and exhaustively scout relevant technologies & startups that matter to you.